dyggok/Lastfm_Project/README.md

 ### API : [Click!](https://www.last.fm/api)

-### Technologies: Javascript, HTML, CSS, Bootstrap, React.
+### Technologies: Javascript, HTML, CSS, Bootstrap, React, React Router Dom, Axios.
 I created a Last.fm artists and their works listing application.
 As a user, You can see the list of top artists list as the main page.
 In addition to this, You can see detail of a specific artist.

 - You can see top artists list as the main page.
 If I want, I should be able to scroll through these using infinite scrolling.